salama/object-machine/implementation/instructions.md

 The arm architecture, or versions of the arm architecture, are the most common cpu today.
 This is in part due to the low power consumption, which may in turn be attributed to the simple design and low transistor count.
 A typical arm processor has 60 thousand transistors, while a modern intel has over 3 billion.

-This is also reflected in the instruciton set, which is quite small and also quite well structured.
+This is also reflected in the instruction set, which is quite small and also quite well structured.
 Arm, being a risc architecture, has fixed length instruction, with a very rigid encoding scheme.

 Consequently six classes, implement most of the arm assembly, which is so well documented elswhere, we will not go into detail here.